AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 ![create-feed.png](../images/ui/segment-match/create-feed.png)

 The basic set up of a feed includes a name, a description, and configurations regarding marketing use cases and identity settings.
-Provide a name and a description and then apply the appropriate marketing use cases for your feed.
+Provide a name and a description for your feed and then apply the marketing use cases that you want your data to be excluded from.
 You can select more than one use case from a list that includes:

 * [!UICONTROL Analytics]
 * [!UICONTROL Combine with PII]